Header Banner

-How To: Build a sign in Photoshop with 3D lightbulbs
+How to Build a sign in Photoshop with 3D lightbulbs

 Pixel Perfect is the "perfect" show to help you with your Photoshop skills.
 Be amazed and learn as master digital artist Bert Monroy takes a stylus and a digital pad and treats it as Monet and Picasso do with oil and canvas.
 Learn the tips and tricks you need to whip those digital pictures into shape with Adobe Photoshop and Illustrator.
 In this episode, Ben shows you how to build a sign in Photoshop with 3D lightbulbs.